 Participating Shows

-• If there are multiple shows in the state that have well-attended Belgian draft horse shows, these shows may complete a Belgian Merit Program application to be presented to the Belgian Draft Horse Alliance prior to December 1st to be accepted as a regional show into the Belgian Merit Program the following year.
+2. In the event that a state has a State show and two Regional shows, a show may apply to become a Belgian Merit Regional show by completing a Belgian Merit Program application.
+This application needs to be submitted to the Belgian Draft Horse Alliance prior to December 1st to be considered as a regional show into the Belgian Merit Program the following year.
 The show must meet the following criteria:

 • Following are the current recognized State shows: